scc693/Atalas_reports/README.md

 # Atlas Daily Report PWA

-This is a Progressive Web App (PWA) for generating Atlas Daily Reports.
-It is designed to be hosted on GitHub Pages.
+This is an archived legacy branch of a Progressive Web App (PWA) for generating Atlas Daily Reports.
+It is designed to be hosted on GitHub Pages and is no longer in use.
+Development has moved to the main branch and is being actively developed.
+This legacy branch is no longer supported and is not recommended for use, it represents an older version 0.5 of the application.

 ## Features